 cultural heritage in peace and conflicts.

-During the first year you will participate in a longer excursion in which you will get an understanding of how these themes are debated among scholars and practitioners.
-During year two you have the opportunity to shape the focus of the programme to suit your own interests and personal goals, either by choosing courses on your own or by doing an internship.
+During the first year, you will participate in excursions to get a better understanding on how these themes are debated among scholars and practitioners.
+During the second year, you have the opportunity to shape the focus of the programme to suit your own interests and professional goals, either by choosing courses or by doing an internship.

 The programme leads to a Master of Arts (120 credits) with Conservation as the main field of study.
-It is also possible to graduate after one academic year with a Master of Arts (60 credits) with Conservation as the main field of study.
+It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The programme starts with two mandatory courses in Conservation during the first semester.
+The programme starts with two mandatory courses in conservation in the first semester.
 The first course gives an advanced introduction to the relationship between cultural heritage and sustainable development.
-The second course focuses on Conservation as an academic discipline, introducing different theories and methodologies and developing the students' writing skills.
+The second course focuses on conservation as an academic discipline, introducing different theories and methodologies, and developing your writing skills.

-During the second semester, students take four courses offering different perspectives on cultural heritage and sustainability.
-The topics of these courses all belong to the research profile of the department.
+During the second semester, you take four courses offering different perspectives on cultural heritage and sustainability.
+The topics of these courses correspond to the research projects carried out at the Department.

-During the third semester, students begin working on their Master's theses.
-To help students develop their thesis topics, a seminar series is given.
-In the second half of the semester, there will be several advanced courses to choose from.
-Students can then focus on one of the course topics from the first year.
-It is also possible for students to study at another university or do an internship during this semester, should they wish to.
+During the third semester, you begin working on your Master's thesis.
+To help you develop your thesis topic, a seminar series is provided.
+In addition, you can also focus on one of the course topics from the first year in a specialised course.
+You can alternatively study at another university or do an internship.

-Semester 4 - Master's Thesis in Conservation (in total 45 credits)
+Semester 4 Master's Thesis in conservation, 45 credits in total

 The academic environment at Campus Gotland is characterised by a close working relationship between students and faculty.
 The active involvement of students and their on-site presence in Visby are fundamental to the programme.
 We consider the diverse experiences of the international student group a valuable resource in teaching.
-Gotland with its rich cultural heritage provides an inspiring environment, both as a backdrop for discussions and as an arena for applications, excursions, projects, etc. All teaching is conducted in English, mainly in the form of seminars, lectures and group exercises.
+All teaching is conducted in English, mainly in the form of seminars, lectures and group exercises.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be within the humanities, social sciences or natural sciences.
-Also required is 60 credits in conservation or a similar field of study.
+Also required is 60 credits in conservation, history preservation, cultural heritage management, archaeology, heritage studies, architecture, cultural economics, art history, museology, curating, history, anthropology, cultural heritage law, community planning, or a similar field of study.